 If a counselor attempts to counsel couples together when there is abuse in the relationship, he would need to act as a referee or prosecuting attorney – and be unable to help either spouse.

-I believe the only type of counseling where abusers are helped is in a group abuse treatment program.
 On occasion, a really good counselor might be able to help an abuser see the merits of enrolling in such a group.
 These groups are designed to hold the abuser accountable for his/her actions; no matter what might have “provoked” the abusive behavior.
 They work to change the attitudes of the abuser.
 (I describe this in more detail in my book A Journey through Emotional Abuse: from Bondage to Freedom.)

 Often, abusers are forced into group treatment programs by the courts, their spouse, or boss.
 Very few are initially happy to attend them.
 However, many abusers begin to recognize their abusive behaviors, and work toward changing them.
 Others may finish the program, but not take it seriously, giving the group treatment counselors lip service.
 If the abuser takes the program seriously, and finishes it, there is a greater chance of repairing the marriage.